 60% promoters - 10% detractors = 50 NPS

 In this scenario, the NPS score is 50.
 The NPS is always an integer, never a percent.

 How to interpret NPS results

 A perfect NPS would be a score of 100, but you can score as low as -100.
-A score below zero is considered poor, because it means that you have a larger number of detractors than promoters.
-Negative scores are indicative that your business may struggle to grow.
+A score below zero is considered poor because it means that you have a larger number of detractors than promoters.
+Negative scores indicate your business may have a high churn rate and will struggle to grow.
 A score of 0 to 30 is acceptable, but anything above 30 is best.

-If you are well-versed in using Excel or Google Sheets, you can set up a spreadsheet that will perform your net promoter score calculation for you.
-To do this, you will need to follow these steps:
+If you’re comfortable with Excel or Google Sheets, you can set up a spreadsheet that will perform your net promoter score calculation for you.
+To do this, you will need to follow these steps with the COUNTIF function: